makrai/notes/goddard94-sem-lex-univ.md

   * to reject polysemy in a dogmatic and a priori fashion is just as foolish as to postulate it without justification
   * basic, everyday words are particularly likely to be polysemous (Zipf 1949)
-* feel is polysemous between
+* _feel_ is polysemous between
   * its semantically primitive sense (I feel good/had), its
   * action sense (I felt her pulse) and its
   * cognitive sense (I feel it's wrong)
   Lagos: a 2. és 3. jelentés a szem primitív + valami
-* not based on comparisons between range of use across languages
+* not based on comparisons between the range of use across languages
 * To prove that a word is polysemous one has to demonstrate that they call for distinct reductive paraphrase explications
   * For instance, it can be shown that the action and cognitive senses of